jajuk-team/jajuk-team.github.io/help.md

 * If you feel the problem comes from the file itself, you can send us them.
 The best way for that is to use an upload free service like http://wikisend.com .You'll get a http url linked to your uploaded file.
 Paste this url in the "Comments" text field.
 * If a problem occurs with specific files, please send their full path.
 Example :
 ``I have problem playing files at d:\MyMusic\aDirectory\foo.mp3``
-* A very good way to report an issue is (in addition to logs) to provide a screencast, check (for instance) [Screenr](http://www.screenr.com) to produce a screencast in seconds and publish it.
+* A very good way to report an issue is (in addition to logs) to provide a screencast.

 ### Paste the logs
 * Reproduce your problem